Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence

 \subsection{Atomic De-Excitation in Black Hole Spacetime}

 In this part of the section, we investigate the de-excitation probabilities for atoms in the presence of a mirror in a Schwarzschild black hole spacetime.
-In particular, here we deal with two specific scenarios.
-In one case, the atom is static in the Schwarzschild spacetime, and thus it follows the Schwarzschild coordinate time.
-In another scenario, the atom follows the Kruskal-Szekeres (KS) time and the mirror is static in Schwarzschild coordinates.
-If the atom is static inside a Schwarzschild black hole, we assume it follows the Schwarzschild coordinate time $r_{\star}/c$.
+In particular, we consider two distinct configurations.
+In the first case, the atom is at $ t_{S} = 0 $ in Schwarzschild spacetime, and its proper time is associated with the Schwarzschild coordinate time $ r_{\star}/c $ inside the black hole, while the mirror is fixed at $ X = X_0 $ in Kruskal--Szekeres (KS) coordinates, and its proper time is associated with KS time.
+In the second case, the atom is fixed at $ X = X_0 $ in KS coordinates, and the atom's proper time is related to KS time, whereas the mirror is at $t_{S} = 0 $ in Schwarzschild coordinates, and now the mirror's proper time is related to Schwarzschild time $ r_{\star}/c $.
 Subsequently, we consider the interaction Hamiltonian depicted in Eq. \eqref{eq:Int-Hamiltonian-Sch1} and follow the adjacent analysis.
-Then with the help of the analysis as presented in \cite{Kumawat:2024kul} we obtain the formula for estimating the de-excitation probability as
+Then, with the help of the analysis as presented in \cite{Kumawat:2024kul}, we obtain the formula for estimating the de-excitation probability as

-At the same time, when the atom is following the Kruskal time and the mirror is static in Schwarzschild coordinates we consider the interaction Hamiltonian from Eq. \eqref{eq:Int-Hamiltonian-Sch2}, and with the help of \cite{Kumawat:2024kul} one can obtain the formula for de-excitation probability as
+At the same time, when the atom is following the Kruskal time and the mirror is at $t_{S}=0$ in Schwarzschild coordinates, we consider the interaction Hamiltonian from Eq. \eqref{eq:Int-Hamiltonian-Sch2}, and with the help of \cite{Kumawat:2024kul}, one can obtain the formula for de-excitation probability as

-In our subsequent analysis we shall be using Eqs. \eqref{eq:DE-gen-Sch1} and \eqref{eq:DE-gen-Sch2} to obtain the explicit expressions of the de-excitation probabilities corresponding to different scenarios.
+In our subsequent analysis, we shall be using Eqs. \eqref{eq:DE-gen-Sch1} and \eqref{eq:DE-gen-Sch2} to obtain the explicit expressions of the de-excitation probabilities corresponding to different scenarios.